Getting Mesothelioma Treatment in Virginia

 The two major cancer centers in Virginia also conduct research.
 Doctors at UVACCC have developed a new noninvasive cancer treatment.
 Dr. Jaime Mata has created a method that uses ultrasound instead of radiation to destroy tumors, and he is developing a way to use this to treat pleural mesothelioma.

-Clinical trials are conducted at cancer centers throughout the country, including in Virginia.
+Clinical trials are conducted at cancer centers nationwide, including in Virginia.
 One study taking place at multiple cancer centers is testing new types of gene therapy.
 Cutting-edge treatments like this will someday become the standard of care.
 Participating in clinical trials can give you access to the latest mesothelioma treatments.
-If you are interested in joining a clinical trial, let The Mesothelioma Center help you find a trial in your area.
+If you want to join a clinical trial, let The Mesothelioma Center help you find a trial in your area.

 Clinical Trial